ruiqichen1025/ruiqichen1025.github.io/_pages/about.md

 # 📧 Contact Me
--If you have a research project related to Human-AI, especially on accessibility, and are looking for a collaborator proficient in AI algorithms, please feel free to contact me!
+- If you have a research project related to Human-AI, especially on accessibility, and are looking for a collaborator proficient in AI algorithms, please feel free to contact me!